benbalter/problem_child/README.md

 ## Requirements

-You'll need to have [Memcache](http://memcached.org/) running.
+You'll need to have [Redis](http://redis.io/) running.

-On OS X, run `brew install memcached` to install, followed by `memcached` to run the memcache server.
+On OS X, run `brew install redis` to install, followed by `redis-server` to run the redis server.

-On Heroku you'll want to run `heroku addons:add memcachier:dev` to add a free Memecache instance to your app.
+On Heroku you'll want to run `heroku addons:create heroku-redis:hobby-dev` to add a free Redis instance to your app.

 ## Configuring